dannng/dannng.github.io/docs/disk-imaging-decision-factors.markdown

 - There are no “best practices,” just considerations to be evaluated, which may lead to local and accepted practices.
 - When choosing not to create a disk image, be aware that you may lose data.
 Data loss is a reality that archives need to acknowledge and accept, and each institution needs to define its own level of comfort with the risk of irretrievable data loss.
 - When choosing to create a disk image, be aware that you may retain sensitive data.
 Each institution has to define its own level of comfort with the risk of retaining unknown sensitive data, especially if there aren’t sufficient resources to protect that information appropriately.
 An institution’s risk tolerance should be defined through policies (e.g., for donor agreements and takedown requests) and practices (e.g., appraisal and retention).
-- The donor has been made aware of the likelihood of hidden content on storage devices and is capable of making a decision about what content will be kept and/or made publicly available by the repository.4
+- The donor has been made aware of the likelihood of hidden content on storage devices and is capable of making a decision about what content will be kept and/or made publicly available by the repository.<sup id="a4">[4](#en4)</sup>
 - Appraising files with donors pre-acquisition may provide guidance about whether to create a disk image or not.
 - The considerations in this document assume you or your institution has the available digital storage required to create and/or retain disk image files.
 For example, you will need 2 TB of storage space to successfully create a disk image of a 2 TB drive.
 - Files may contain embedded metadata or information in file headers.
 File system metadata is not stored within the file itself.
 Therefore, a logical copy is only guaranteed to preserve file metadata, and creating a disk image is one way to capture certain file system metadata.
 Retaining file system metadata may be important for certain organizations, specific collections or types of assets (e.g., software) or to support current or future research cases.